MultiSafepay/docs/content/api/orders/server-to-server.md

 ---
 weight: 225
-meta_title: "API Reference - Server to server requests - MultiSafepay Docs"
+meta_title: "API Reference - Server to Server requests - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 aliases:
     - /api/#server-to-server-requests